 Volatility, though, is a differing beast.
 We say on great confidence, oil prices will move very sizably ahead.
-Fossils may be in long-decline - yet events happen: lack of supply or storage; accidents, attacks on grid/infrastructure, drought, floods, hot days, bitter cold snaps, even solar weather CMEs, EMPs - for big price changes.
-To not weatherize against extremes = an Unpredictability that is predictable, in a sense.
+Fossils may be in long-decline - yet events happen: lack of supply or storage; accidents, attacks on grid/infrastructure, drought, floods, hot days, bitter cold snaps, even solar weather's CMEs, EMPs - may be big price changes.
+To not weatherize against extremes = Unpredictability that's predictable, in a sense.
 Drought too, stalks both fossils and nukes as all need cooling water to work.
 Or, stratospheric heat in a changing climate may occur say one-month; a weaker Jet Stream next month lets super cold arctic air South, freezing temps.
 Or a slowing ocean Gulf Stream, ironically, may mean dramatically cooler Europe on altered weather patterns.
-In the past, the stability of both Streams: the Gulf + the Jet, was crucial.
-Yet now, on less temperature contrasts 'twixt poles vs. equator, it may mean wind droughts.
-Fossils may be in long-term decline - yet we'll certainly see huge volatility here.
+In past, the stability of both key Streams: the Gulf + the Jet, was crucial.
+Yet now, on less temperature contrast 'twixt the Poles vs. Equator, may mean wind droughts.
+Fossils, may be in a longer-term decline - yet we'll certainly see huge volatility here.

-A foreshadowing disaster hit Texas in 2021, as a freeze took down its electrical grid.
-That US blackout also showcased battles going on in messaging.
-What will it take to build a more reliable grid ahead?
+Foreshadowing disaster hit Texas 2021, as a freeze took down its main electric grid.
+That big blackout also showcased battles going on in messaging.
+What will it take to build a reliable grid ahead?
 More gas & nukes?
 And/or - more renewables and storage?
-Natural gas long has dominated there - yet lately finds itself on its back heels.
-Case in point was amidst that crisis: an argument was hastily put out even during the blackout that it was due to clean energy and to Texas' own wind turbines freezing up!
-Whether promoted by uninformed, or instead by politically motivated opponents - that tale was widely circulated especially on certain media outlets.
-A photo image was spread of a helicopter with big vat hovering above a frozen wind turbine - claiming this was a recent Texas photo and of flailing attempts to drop chemicals and unfreeze turbines.
-They claimed it proof wind alone was main/ only cause of the terrible grid outages, during a freezing Winter week of February 2021 in Texas.
+Natural gas long has dominated there - yet lately it is finding itself on its back heels.
+Case in point was amidst that crisis, an argument was hastily put out even during blackout that it was due to clean energy - and to Texas' own wind turbines freezing up!
+Whether promoted by uninformed, or instead politically motivated opponents - that false tale was widely circulated especially on certain media outlets.
+A photo image was spread of a helicopter with vat hovering above frozen wind turbine - claiming that this was a current Texas photo of flailing attempts to drop chemicals and unfreeze, unstick turbines.
+They claimed it proof wind was the main, and only cause of the terrible grid outages, during a freezing Winter week of February 2021 in Texas.